emintham/myblog/src/content/blog/how-i-write-rfcs.md

 certain design patterns or technologies, common knowledge to you, may be new to others.
-Not everyone has the same background and a quick link to external resources so that they can find out more will go a long way to making your RFC easier for them to understand and comment on.
+Not everyone has the same background and a quick link to external resources so that they can find out more will go a long way to making your RFC easier for them to understand and comment on as well as help upskill other engineers.
 Finally, don't use acronyms without defining them.
 Nothing is more frustrating than joining a company and trying to gather context on a project only to find that all the documents are littered with inscrutable acronyms without a glossary.

-#### Detail Alternatives
+#### Alternatives

 This is where all your discussions with your assistant will prove valuable.
-You should document the *key* alternatives you considered and why you chose not to pursue them.
+You should document the _key_ alternatives you considered and why you chose not to pursue them.
 This is especially important if there are certain established options (either in your company or in the industry) that you are not pursuing.
 This is also important if you're applying for a patent or government grants--